krosk/fastswitch-notes/notes/12-12_december.md

 - - Broaden usage with the introduction of multiple different OSes with different apps ecosystem
 - - Sandboxing, Corporate needs against user pressure to use their own device, with security factors in mind
 - While existing proprietary market not focused on such offer, this is an very interesting application from the end-consumer POV or corporate.
 - With a particular attention given to mobile devices dominated by ARM, the paper makes a study of existing solutions and their inadequation, the feasability of the idea, proposes an architecture to answer this need.
 Techniques described here are not limited only to mobile devices and are applicable to desktops and servers alike.
+This includes though on device, memory and CPU sharing.
 - Made a early preliminary implementation with two linux/Android on a consumer product with some functional results.

 Introduction and motivations: